apache/beam/.github/gh-actions-self-hosted-runners/README.md

 ![Diagram](diagrams/self-hosted-runners-architecture.png)

-## Monitor Self-hosted Runners
+## GitHub Actions Workflow - Monitor Self-hosted Runners

-In order to monitor the Self-hosted Runners status, we have a separate workflow using GitHub Hosted Runners, this workflow calls periodically a Cloud Function that serves data about the number of active and offline runners, in case of failure this workflow will send an email alert to the dev distribution.
+In order to monitor the Self-hosted Runners status, we have implemented a separate GitHub Actions workflow using GitHub-hosted runners, this workflow periodically calls a Cloud Function that serves data regarding the number of `active` and `offline` runners.
+In case of failure this workflow will send an email alert to the dev distribution email `dev@beam.apache.org`.

 The Cloud Function uses the endpoints provided by the installed GitHub App to retrieve information about the runners.

 ## Cronjob - Delete Unused Self-hosted Runners